finaldream/mount-component/Readme.md

 # Mount Component

-Mounts React- and plain Javascript components to HTML-DOM elements, making them usable in a way WebComponents would be used.
+Binds Javascript- and React-Components to HTML-DOM elements, making them usable similar to WebComponents.
-Components can be of type React.Component or any given self-contained function.
+A "component" can be any Javascript-Constructor or React-Components.

 **mount-component** also takes care about initial props, passed to each component.
 Props can be defined directly on the mounting-tags in a form of `data`-attributes.
 Any available data-attribute will be passed to the component's constructor.
-It's also possible to pass larger chunks of JSON data, by placing them in dedicated script-tags below the mounting-node (see below).
+It's also possible to pass larger chunks of JSON data, by placing them in dedicated script-tags below or on the mounting-node (see below).

+## Features

 ## Usage